-Most of the revenue collected by the department is deposited into the General Fund; the remaining dedicated revenues are used to directly support specific programs within the department.
+Most of the revenue collected by the department is deposited into the General Fund; the remaining dedicated revenues are used to support specific programs with the department directly.
 In previous Compendiums, Atlantic Salmon License Fees were shown separately.
-In fiscal year 2008, the Atlantic Salmon Commission was transferred to the Department of Marine Resources, therefore, 2008 revenue shown above includes these fees, and previous year's revenue amounts shown above have been updated to reflect these fees.
+In fiscal year 2008, the Atlantic Salmon Commission was transferred to the Department of Marine Resources; therefore, 2008 revenue shown above includes these fees, and previous year's revenue amounts shown above have been updated to reflect these fees.
+Previous Compendiums omitted Aquaculture Lease fees; this edition has updated Other Special Revenue Funds totals to correct the omission.